LondonGophers/admin/meeting_notes/2019-05-07-organiser-catchup/README.md

 * Get back to the GopherCon organisers
 * Could we combine the both and have the meetup at the same time?
 * Short talks / fish bowl evening
-* **What are we asking**: coencide with our meetup the aim is to bring the community together
+* **What are we asking**: coincide with our meetup the aim is to bring the community together

 **Decision**: talk again to Jo and Paul to figure out how we can bring the community together.